mpbertram/chuck/README.md

 ## BUILDING
 ### JavaScript
-To build the JavaScript port of ChucK, enter the src directory and run `make emscripten`.
+To build the JavaScript port of ChucK, first source the [Emscripten](http://emscripten.org/) SDK, then enter the src directory and run `make emscripten`.

-This will generate a JavaScript library with the help of [Emscripten](http://emscripten.org/), chuck.js.
+This will generate a JavaScript library with the help of Emscripten, chuck.js.
 You can test chuck.js by opening the HTML document emscripten/chuck.html.
 For now, chuck.html does nothing, but you can look for errors in the JavaScript console of your browser.